ramonsuarez/ramonsuarez.github.io/content/post/cobot-business-model-lean-startup-canvas.md

 > - advantages: they may be better than cobot at specific tasks
 > - disadvantages: not an integrated solution specifically for coworking, so will never be an ideal solution

-<div class="posterous_quote_citation">via [cobot.tumblr.com](http://cobot.tumblr.com/post/1489264800/our-business-model)</div>A great exercise by Alex: public distribution of the business model of his great tool to manage coworking spaces and a step further into lean startup.
+via [cobot.tumblr.com](http://cobot.tumblr.com/post/1489264800/our-business-model)</div>A great exercise by Alex: public distribution of the business model of his great tool to manage coworking spaces and a step further into lean startup.
 Can only say bravo!

 </div>